World communism: Early era (1917–1944)

-Marxist philosophy observed that because capitalism had begun to exhaust the low hanging fruit of domestic exploitation, it had to become Imperialist and seek the global exploitation of both markets by extraction/colonialism and workers by the exploitation of labour.
-This need for profit as the sole motivating force of the capitalist class acts like an invisible hand to compel class solidarity among the now international capitalist class of the world against any attempt to unify in solidarity by the (now also international) workers of the world.
-The capitalist class' goal to maintain profitability and thus their class' dominance is the engine and reason for the class conflict).

-Recognition by man of the pain of this exploitation by capitalists inexorably unites the proletariat of the world and necessitates international cooperation to halt the suffering of mankind.
-This proletarian internationalism has as its aim the end of continuous subjugation via divide and rule by the comparatively few capitalists who seek to stop the development of class consciousness in their workers lest they too form trade unions to counter the capitalists monopolies; (thus the rallying cry of all true socialists "Workers of the world, unite!").
-In this view, after a transitional period of international socialism the terminal stage of development of the (future) history of communism would likewise be replaced by world communism.
+Marxist philosophers had observed in the turn of the century that because capitalism had begun to exhaust the low hanging fruit of domestic exploitation whether on a national or a continental scale, it had become Imperialist and sought out the global exploitation of markets by colonization and subsequent wealth extraction, and workers by the rampant exploitation of labour.
+This drive for profit as the sole motivating force of the capitalist class compels class solidarity among the now international capitalist class of the world against any attempt to unify in solidarity by the now also international workers of the world, with the capitalist class' goal being to maintain profitability and thus their class' dominance as the engine and reason for the class conflict.
+Recognition by people of the pain of this exploitation by capitalists inexorably unites the proletariat of the world and necessitates international cooperation to halt the suffering of humankind.
+This proletarian internationalism has as its aim the end of continuous subjugation via divide and rule by the comparatively few capitalists who seek to stop the development of class consciousness in their workers lest they too form trade unions to counter the capitalists monopolies; (thus the rallying cry of communists, "Workers of the world, unite!").
+In this view, after a transitional period of international socialism, the terminal stage of development of the (future) history of communism would likewise be replaced by world communism, defined by world peace.

-Theoreticians differ on whether world communism may be achieved peacefully despite the clear class conflict.
+Theorists have differed on whether world communism may be achieved peacefully despite evidently ongoing class conflict.
 Those who believe the capitalist class would not put down their property rights to become workers again believe the transition to world communism must be more contentious.
-World communism as the utopian final goal of the class conflict can only be achieved by world revolution as "injustice anywhere is a threat to justice everywhere" in the words of noted socialist, Martin Luther King Jr.

-As such, World communism is ultimately incompatible with the permanent existence of the nation state formation as a means of organizing people and property.
+World communism as the utopian final goal of the class conflict can only be achieved by world revolution as "injustice anywhere is a threat to justice everywhere" in the words of noted one time socialist, Martin Luther King Jr. As such, World communism is ultimately incompatible with the permanent existence of the nation state formation as a means of organizing people and property.
 To be a socialist is to believe that people are people everywhere, even within nations and they must unite to end their own exploitation by the would be elitists of capitalism.
-Whether the people unite in a supranational unions of sovereign states or a world government to progress through the socialist phase of human development is guided by the desire to end this capitalist exploitation of mankind.
+Whether the people unite in a supranational unions of sovereign states or a world government to progress through the socialist phase of human development is guided by the desire to end this capitalist exploitation of humankind.